Earth SciencesFind a programme

 Dr Jakob Vinther, (Senior Lecturer), Cambrian explosion; evolution; invertebrates; macroevolution; melanin; melanosomes; molecular clocks; taphonomy; Tree of Life.

-Dr Matthew Watson, (Reader), Satellite and ground-based detection of volcanic gases and aerosols.
+Professor Matthew Watson, (Professor of Volcanoes and Climate), Satellite and ground-based detection of volcanic gases and aerosols.

-Dr Maximilian Werner, (Senior Lecturer), Earthquakes; evolution of the crust; geophysics; natural hazards; risk.
+Dr Maximilian Werner, (Associate Professor of Geophysics and Natural Hazards), Earthquakes; evolution of the crust; geophysics; natural hazards; risk.

 Professor Fiona Whitaker, (Professor), Hydrogeological, diagenetic, sedimentary evolution of carbonate rocks; numerical modelling; process-based field and experimental studies of modern carbonates.

-Professor James Wookey, (Reader), Linking mineral physics to seismic observations; seismic observations and modelling of the deep Earth.
+Professor James Wookey, (Professor of Geophysics), Linking mineral physics to seismic observations; seismic observations and modelling of the deep Earth.

 Self-funded applicants: no fixed deadline.